EffGen: Enabling Small Language Models as Capable Autonomous Agents: Experiments

 \subsection{Results and Insights}

 Table~\ref{tab:main_results} presents results across all benchmarks and model sizes.
 We organize our analysis around key insights from comparing \effgen against baseline frameworks.

-\textsc{Small Models Benefit More From Framework Design.} \textbf{Across all 13 benchmarks, \effgen shows larger improvements for smaller models, validating that SLM constraints require explicit architectural accommodation (Table~\ref{tab:main_results}).} For Qwen2.5-1.5B, \effgen achieves 47.44\% average accuracy compared to 34.33\% for the next best framework (AutoGen), a gain of 13.1\% as shown in Table~\ref{tab:main_results}.
-This gap narrows progressively: 13.2\% at 3B, 11.4\% at 7B, 7.3\% at 14B, and 6.0\% at 32B.
+\textsc{Small Models Benefit More From Framework Design.} \textbf{Across all 13 benchmarks, \effgen shows larger improvements for smaller models, validating that SLM constraints require explicit architectural accommodation (Table~\ref{tab:main_results}).} For Qwen2.5-1.5B, \effgen achieves 47.44\% average accuracy compared to 34.28\% for the next best baseline, which at this scale is the raw model itself (it outperforms all three competing frameworks), a gain of 13.2\% as shown in Table~\ref{tab:main_results}.
+This gain holds at 13.2\% at 3B, then narrows to 11.4\% at 7B, 7.3\% at 14B, and 6.0\% at 32B.
 The pattern suggests that larger models can partially compensate for framework inefficiencies through raw capability, while smaller models depend critically on optimized prompting and context management.
 This validates: \textit{treating SLM constraints as first-class design requirements yields large benefits that diminish as model capacity increases}.